abarisain/dmix/README.md

 Other patch submitters : Jörg Thalheim, Florian Weile, Daniel Schoepe, John Bäckstrand, ...

-And if I forgot you … I'm sorry, it's kinda hard to remember everybody who worked on a 2 year old project, feel free to mail me :)
+And if I forgot you… I'm sorry, it's kinda hard to remember everybody who worked on a 2 year old project, feel free to mail me :)

 Thanks a lot guys!